dwoltjer/webslides/README.md

 - Pandas: a Python package that provides fast, flexible, and expressive data structures for data analysis
 - Plotly: an interactive data visualization library that allows you to create a wide range of charts, graphs, and other visualizations
+- Requests: for retrieving title and footer image

 Webslides uses Pandas to process the content that is included in your presentation.
 The Plotly package is used to convert Plotly figure objects to HTML.